-According to the Federal Emergency Management Agency (FEMA), the following are listed as sources not recommended for drinking water:
+The Federal Emergency Management Agency (FEMA) has listed the following sources as not recommended for drinking water:

 - Radiators, hot water boilers (home heating systems)